Gulf Harbour Radio

 Tony- ZL1BHU

 Tony has been involved in many aspects of the marine industry both in his working and recreational life.
-He has travelled the world during his merchant seaman days then explored coastal NZ and the SW Pacific sailing with wife Susan and their family.
+He has travelled the world during his merchant seaman days then explored coastal NZ and the SW Pacific sailing with his late wife Susan and their family.
 Now he volunteers on a replica traditional sailing vessel on Auckland harbour.
 And cuts firewood to keep fit!